[Akita Prefecture] What is Hirafuku Hyakuho? A detailed introduction to his works and where you can see them

-Many people know that Momoho Hirafuku is famous as a painter born in Akita Prefecture, but many people may not know exactly what kind of works he left behind.
+Many people know that Hirafuku Hyakusui is a famous painter born in Akita Prefecture, but are unfamiliar with the specific works he left behind

-In this article, we will introduce in detail Momoho Hirafuku's works, from the content to where you can view them.
+In this article, we will introduce in detail the content of Hirafuku Momoho's works and where you can view them

 Who is Hirafuku Momoho?

-Momoho Hirafuku was born in 1877 in Kakunodate, Akita Prefecture, as the fourth son of Hoan Hirafuku, a Japanese painter.
+Hirafuku Hyakusui was born in Kakunodate, Akita Prefecture in 1877 as the fourth son of Japanese painter Hirafuku Honan

-He began learning painting from his father in 1890, but unfortunately Hoan Hirafuku passed away in December of that year.
+In 1890, he began learning painting from his father, but unfortunately, Hirafuku Honan passed away in December of the same year

-However, Momoho Hirafuku received support from the supporters of Hirafuku Hoan and moved to Tokyo, and in 1894 became an apprentice to Gyokusho Kawabata, a Japanese painter and professor at the Tokyo School of Fine Arts.
+However, with the support of a patron of Hirafuku Suian, Hyakusui Hirafuku moved to Tokyo and in 1894 became a pupil of Kawabata Gyokusho, a Japanese painter and professor at the Tokyo School of Fine Arts

-Afterwards, while creating works that combined naturalism and classical music, he became friends with Sachio Ito, who can be said to be a central figure in the tanka magazine Araragi, and began to work as a poet as well.
+Later, while he produced works that combined naturalism and classical elements, he also became close with Ito Sachio, who was a central figure in the tanka magazine "Araragi," and began to work as a poet

-Momoho Hirafuku achieved great success in two areas: as a Japanese painter and as a poet, but what kind of works did he leave behind in each field?
+Hirafuku Hyakusui achieved success in two fields: as a Japanese painter and a poet.
+What kind of works did he leave behind in each field?

-I will introduce them separately into paintings and tanka.
+We will introduce them divided into paintings and tanka poems

 painting

-Momoho Hirafuku's works have won numerous prizes at public art exhibitions such as the Bunten and Teiten, as well as group exhibitions such as the Nangenkai Exhibition. is famous as one of the few paintings by Momoho Hirafuku that uses Mt.
-Fuji as its subject.
+Hirafuku Hyakuho's works have won numerous awards at government-sponsored art exhibitions such as the Bunten and Teiten exhibitions, as well as group exhibitions such as the Shichigenkai exhibition.
+His "Mount Fuji," currently housed at the National Museum of Modern Art, is famous as one of the few paintings by Hirafuku Hyakuho to feature Mount Fuji as its subject

-There are also many other paintings that remain, such as ``Yu Yi'', which was a special selection at the Bunten, and ``Fugui Flower Drawing'', which depicts two elegant red and white peonies, so those who are interested should take a look.
+There are many other paintings remaining, including "Yujo," which was selected as a special prize winner at the Bunten exhibition, and "Fukui Kazu," which depicts two elegant red and white peonies, so if you're interested, be sure to check them out

-Momoho Hirafuku was active as a poet of the Araragi school and left behind a collection of poems called ``Kanchiku.''
+Hirafuku Hyakusui was active as a poet of the Araragi school and left behind a collection of poems called "Sanchiku."

-In addition, the following two poems are engraved on the ``Hirafuku Sensei Monument'', which was erected in 1939 to commemorate the 7th anniversary of Hirafuku Hyakuho's death.
+Furthermore, the following two poems are inscribed side by side on the "Hyakuho Sensei Monument," which was erected in 1939 to commemorate the seventh anniversary of Hirafuku Hyakuho's death

-The second song vividly expresses the bright hope that spring brings in Michinoku, where plants sprout in an instant.
+The second song vividly expresses the bright hope felt in spring in Michinoku, where plants sprout in an instant

-It can be said that this is a wonderful tanka that is typical of Momho Hirafuku, who loved nature.
+This is a wonderful tanka poem that is typical of Hirafuku Momoho, who loved nature

-Where can I see the many paintings left behind by Momoho Hirafuku?
+Where can we see the many paintings left behind by Hirafuku Hyakusui?

 • Kakunodate Town Hirafuku Memorial Museum of Art